 An excellent choice for beginners

 Sailing around Formentera is an excellent choice for beginners, but offers enough challenging areas to satisfy even the most experienced.
 Warm summer winds average between 5 and 15 knots.
 Winds generally come from the east in the summer and then move round to the west over the winter period.
 The winter can see storms in many forms.

-Boats generally approach Formentera from the north-west, through the straits of Ses Portes.
-They then thread between Illa des Penjats and a small islet called Des Porcs, which has a lighthouse.
-After passing Espalmador, and Formentera’s northern peninsula of Es Trucadors, they then can reach the safe Port de La Savina.
+Boats generally approach Formentera from the north-west through the straits of Ses Portes.
+They then thread between Illa des Penjats and a small islet called Des Porcs, a lighthouse.
+After passing Espalmador and Formentera’s northern peninsula of Es Trucadors, they can reach the safe Port de La Savina.

 A yacht can travel quite quickly from the north of the island to the south – it takes just two hours.
 Sailing to Ibiza takes about the same time, and local ferries take 30 minutes.

 Another favourite place for sailing is the northern peninsula of Es Trucadors, as it offers something for everyone.
 Es Trucadors has a 3 km strip of beach running north to south, with clear blue water on each side.
 During the summer months, the eastern side has waves, whereas the western side has a flat calm sea.
-The conditions for sailing do get rougher when you sail further north or south of the peninsula by a couple of miles.
+The sailing conditions do get rougher when you sail further north or south of the peninsula by a couple of miles.

 If you sail to Formentera, then one must observe the rules relating to anchoring.
 These rules are quite strict as the island protects its Posidonia beds.
 Different anchoring zones have been established, and they are as follows.
 Free anchoring areas, regulated mooring areas with pick up buoys, and restricted anchoring areas.